spatie/ssh/README.md

 Behind the scenes all commands will be performed using [Symfonys `Process`](https://symfony.com/doc/current/components/process.html).

 You can configure to the `Process` by using the `configureProcess` method.
-Here's and example where we disable the timeout.
+Here's an example where we disable the timeout.

 ```php
 Ssh::create('user', 'host')->configureProcess(fn (Process $process) => $process->setTimeout(null));